MorrisCastro04/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 task 9: script that lists all State objects that contain the letter a from the database

 task 10: script that prints the State object with the name passed as argument from the database

+task 11: script that adds the State object “Louisiana” to the database